To analyze the toxic brew of racism is worthy of constant study, research and discourse. Why? Because racism is anti Democracy.

 America was increasingly experiencing living with bi-racial and bi-lingual neighbors and co-workers.
 Otherness and differences had not been part of the curriculum during those 12 years of formal education.
 No readiness had been provided to generations of students regarding Diversity, Inclusivity and Equity.

-Graduations and commencements dramatically changed.
+At the High School level, graduations and commencements dramatically changed.
 White parents and students were now likely to hear the valedictorian speech by Josefina (1st generation Latina) accepted to Stanford on a four year scholarship.
 The National Science Fair Award won by Nguyen (first generation Vietnamese) accepted to Duke on a four year scholarship.
 The Math award to Nikita (first generation from India subcontinent) accepted to MIT on a full ride.
 Tatiana’s Art Portfolio won several Gold Key awards (1st generation Russian).

 The majority of Merit Scholars, Advanced Placement recipients and International Baccalaureate Diplomas being earned by non-White, bi-racial, bi-cultural and bi-lingual students.
-And last but not least, Abeba (1st generation Ethiopian) was accepted to the Air Force Academy (her choice out of all of the Academies).
+And last but not least, Abeba (1st generation Ethiopian) was accepted to the Air Force Academy (her choice out of all of the Military Academies).
 Athletic awards were dominated by athletes of color with vertical jumps, speed and coordination to be envied.
 All of the sports, even golf and tennis were being dominated by athletes of color breaking records, getting huge endorsements, and enjoying the American dream.
 Not even the quarterback position was sacred.

 Scholarships were being earned by a host of students whose parents did not speak English, but whose children were accepted to four year colleges.
 Some white parents applauded and congratulated.
 But for some, more toxicity was added to the racist brew of resentment, bitterness and “displacement rage.”